-- verify the candidate's identity.
-Identification checking guidelines can be found on the Gov.uk website. - obtain (via the applicant) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working in the school but is not working in regulated activity (see Appendix 1) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
-The school will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - ensure all shortlisted candidates have completed a Criminal Record self-declaration form disclosing any relevant convictions (see Appendix 2). - verify the candidate's mental and physical fitness to carry out their work responsibilities.
-A job applicant can be asked relevant questions about disability and health in order to establish that they have the physical and mental capacity for the specific role see paragraph 10.2. - verify the candidate's right to work in the UK.
-Advice on this can be found on the Gov.uk website.
+- verify a candidate's identity, it is important to be sure that the person is who they claim to be, this includes being aware of the potential for individuals changing their name.
+Best practice is checking the name on their birth certificate, where this is available.
+Further identification checking guidelines can be found here. - obtain (via the applicant) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working in the school but is not working in regulated activity (see Appendix 1) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
+The school will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available